vives-project-xp/MusicLightTiles/README.md

 ## 3D printed parts

-The 3D printed parts are designed in Fusion 360 and can be found in the `./3d` folder.
+The 3D printed parts are designed in Fusion 360 and can be found in the `./hardware` folder.
 The parts are designed to be printed with PLA, but PETG or ABS should also work.

+Some parts require support material, but most parts can be printed without support.
+Parts that need to be printed for each tile:

+- 3x `BaseCorner_Type1.stl`
+- 1x `BaseCorner_Type2.stl` (should be printed with support material)
+- 1x `Insert.stl`
+- 1x `InsertCover.stl`

+Some print settings:

+- Layer height: 0.28mm (finer layers are possible, but will increase print time)
+- Infill: 20%, pattern: zigzag, line orientation: [0, 45, 90, 135, 180] (these ate Cure settings, other slicers may have different names)

 > [!NOTE]
-> The 3d models are still in development and are not available yet.
+> The 3d models are still in development.
+The first iteration is ready to be printed, but still needs testing, so it is possible that some parts may change in the future.

 ## Person detection